Less Emphasis on Difficult Layer Regions: Curriculum Learning for Singularly Perturbed Convection-Diffusion-Reaction Problems: Introduction

 The remainder of the paper is organized as follows.
 Section \ref{section-preliminaries} gives the problem under study and introduces the basic notation of PINNs.
-Section \ref{section-difficult} shows the difficulties encountered by ordinary PINNs in solving the singular perturbation equations and derives the motivation for our research.
-In Section \ref{section-ourapproach}, we provide the details of the curriculum learning algorithm developed in this paper.
+A toy example is used in Section \ref{section-difficult} to explore the possible reason for the failure mode of PINNs in solving singularly perturbed equations.
+In Section \ref{section-ourapproach}, we design a curriculum learning approach to improve the performance of PINNs.
 Section \ref{section-exp} gives comprehensive experimental results to demonstrate the efficiency of the proposed method.
-Finally, the conclusion is drawn in Section 5.
+Finally, the conclusion is drawn in Section \ref{con}.